• Skip to primary navigation

 Pocket Diapers are probably what 90% of the cloth diapering population uses.
 They are super absorbent, easy to use, easy to explain, the 'biggest bang for your buck', and adorable.

-These are daddy, daycare, church, and family-friendly with no messy clean up.
-Our favorite pocket diapers are Mama Koala, which is a small company that sources production to China.
-However, they take great care to not have chemical additives and are third party tested.
-The pocket does not have elastic, which is what makes it so great for large daddy hands to place in insert inside.
+These are daddy, daycare, church, and family-friendly with no messy cleanup.
+Our favorite pocket diapers are Mama Koala, which is a small company that sources production in China.
+However, they take great care to not have chemical additives and are third-party tested.
+The pocket does not have elastic, which is what makes it so great for large daddy hands to place an insert inside.

 Types of Diaper Inserts